-Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans made past July of that year) goes beneath seventy-eight percent of the purchase price, but not at the point the borrower's equity gets to higher than twenty-two percent.
-(There are some exceptions -like some loans considered 'high risk'.)
-The good news is that you can request cancelation of your PMI yourself (for your mortgage loan that closed past July '99), no matter the original purchase price, when the equity rises to twenty percent.
+For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls below 78 percent of the purchase price � but not when the borrower achieves 22 percent equity.
+(Some "higher risk" mortgage loans are not included.)
+The good news is that you can request cancelation of your PMI yourself (for your mortgage that closed after July '99), without considering the original purchase price, after the equity gets to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.